entu/webapp/API.md

 ### PUT /api/{ db }
-Create new database with initial setup
+Create new database with initial setup.
+Database name must be 4-12 characters, alphanumeric (can contain underscores), and cannot be a reserved name.

 #### Path parameters
 - **db** - Name of the database to create.